(2022) Glyn Morgan (editor), Thames & Hudson, £30, hrdbk, 287pp, ISBN 978-0-500-25239-0

 The editor gets his own chapter entitled 'Infinite Diversity: Pleasures of the unknown'.
 It has to be said that it is rather quirky, and I am certainly not sure what this chapter's take-home message is other than SF is a diverse genre.
 (And the paragraphs and points raised on alien shapes in the Star Wars films would, as Jack Cohen might point out, have been better explored by a biologist.)

 The section ends with an interview with the SF writer and clinician Tade Thompson.
-This gets really interesting once it gets beyond the how did you get interested in SF, and did SF give you an enthusiasm for science questions.
+This gets really interesting once it gets beyond the wahat was it that attracted you to SF, and did SF give you an enthusiasm for science questions.
 It has well made points on cryonics and an interesting take on space battles.

 The final section is on anxieties and hopes in SF.
 Its first two chapters respectively look at nuclear war (or the threat of) and climate change.
 It ends with an interview with Kim Stanley Robinson much of whose work touches upon global warming.